 The province consists of the large main island of New Ireland and numerous other smaller islands, the largest of which is New Hanover.

 The musket shaped New Ireland is 360km long, but only 10km wide at its narrowest and 40km wide at its broadest.
 Running down the spine of the island are a series of mountain ranges, the highest of which is the Hans Meyer Range with Mount Taron peaking at just below 2400m.

 Located just 2° degrees south of the equator, New Ireland’s climate is tropical and average temperatures are between 28° and 32°C. The dry season in the northern and central areas of New Ireland is between May and October, when the south-east trade winds make their way up this way from the East Coast of Australia, while November to April is the north-west monsoon season.

 The main town in New Ireland is Kavieng, the provincial capital.

-The Dutch were the first recorded Europeans to arrive in New Ireland back in 1616 and they thought the island was an extension of New Britain.
-It was not until 1767 when the British explorer Philip Carteret established that it was in fact a separate island and gave it the name Nova Hibernia.
+The Dutch were the first recorded Europeans to arrive in New Ireland back in 1616.
+They thought the island was an extension of nearby New Britain and it was not until 1767 that the British explorer Philip Carteret established that it was in fact a separate island and gave it the name Nova Hibernia.

-Australia took control of the area in 1914, during the early stages of World War I, and renamed the island as New Ireland.
+Australia took control of the area in 1914, during the early stages of World War I, and renamed it New Ireland.